PointerToNextPole/my-learning-note/React学习笔记.md

 2. Your Effect connected to the `"travel"` room (until it disconnected)
 3. Your Effect connected to the `"music"` room (until it disconnected)

-Previously, you were thinking from the component’s perspective.
-When you looked from the component’s perspective, it was tempting to think of Effects as “callbacks” or “lifecycle events” that fire at a specific time like “after a render” or “before unmount”.
-This way of thinking gets complicated very fast, so it’s best to avoid.
+Previously, you were thinking from the component’s perspective. <font color=dodgerBlue>When you looked from the component’s perspective</font>, <font color=red>it was tempting to think of Effects as “callbacks” or “lifecycle events”</font> <font color=lightSeaGreen>that fire at a specific time like “after a render” or “before unmount”</font>. <font color=red>This way of thinking **gets complicated very fast**, so it’s best to avoid</font>.

-**Instead, always focus on a single start/stop cycle at a time.
-It shouldn’t matter whether a component is mounting, updating, or unmounting.
+**<font color=dodgerBlue>Instead</font>, <font color=red>always focus on a single start/stop cycle at a time</font>. <font color=lightSeaGreen>It shouldn’t matter whether a component is mounting, updating, or unmounting</font>.
 All you need to do is to describe how to start synchronization and how to stop it.
 If you do it well, your Effect will be resilient to being started and stopped as many times as it’s needed.**

-This might remind you how you don’t think whether a component is mounting or updating when you write the rendering logic that creates JSX.
-You describe what should be on the screen, and React [figures out the rest.](https://react.dev/learn/reacting-to-input-with-state)
+This might remind you how you <font color=lightSeaGreen>don’t think whether a component is mounting or updating when you write the rendering logic that creates JSX</font>.
+You describe what should be on the screen, and React [figures out the rest](https://react.dev/learn/reacting-to-input-with-state) .

 ###### How React verifies that your Effect can re-synchronize